 - red or brown urine

 - shortness of breath

-The test may also be ordered to monitor treatments or to confirm the findings of other blood tests.
+confirm the findings of other blood tests.

 Risks of a G6PD Test

-- bleeding under the skin (hematoma)
+- bleeding under your skin (hematoma)

 - excessive bleeding